Care instructions have been moved over to their own page.

 A few species of trees that produce hardwood are regulated by CITES (the Convention on International Trade in Endangered Species).
-These species are classified as threatened with extinction ("Appendix I"), or will be threatened if current trade is not drastically curtailed ("Appendix II").
+These species are classified into three Appendices based on the current level of threat.

 Some species of wood you may run across being used to manufacture hardwood body jewelry are listed here, though there are many others that have not been mentioned as they are not commonly used.

-all Guaiacum spp. also known as the "tree of life" (includes such trees as Guaiacum officinale and Guaiacum sanctum - Commoner and Holywood lignum vitae; excludes chemical derivatives).
+all Guaiacum spp. (lignum vitae, also known as the "tree of life") (includes the trees Guaiacum officinale - Commoner lignum vitae, and Guaiacum sanctum - Holywood lignum vitae)

-That's right: the tree of life is endangered.
+That's right: the tree of life is on the endangered species list.

 There are a very few select forestry operations which are sustainably harvesting these species; they must be designated so by a third party, and you should ask to see the documentation.
 There are some operations that are completely renewable, sustainable, the money stays within the community, and much of it is done without intrusive machinery that requires an extensive network of erosion-causing roads.
 Such programs include the SmartWood program of the Rainforest Alliance, the Good Wood program, and certifiers such as the Forest Stewardship Council and Scientific Certification Systems.
 Another option is reclaimed wood.
 Ask your wood suppliers, including hardwood jewelers, lumber stores, home improvement stores, guitar shops, and furniture stores if they participate in these programs or use certified woods.